MootazMedhatEzzat/SCS241-Operating-Systems/README.md

 ---

 ## 💬 Let's Connect
 Feel free to reach out to me if you'd like to collaborate on a project or discuss technology!
-I'm always open to new challenges and opportunities to grow as a Software Engineer.
+As a Software Engineer, I'm always open to tackling new challenges, sharing knowledge, and growing through collaborative opportunities.

 **Mootaz Medhat Ezzat Abdelwahab**
 🎓 Software Engineering Graduate | Faculty of Computers and Artificial Intelligence, Cairo University